10 hit songs by Nigerian Female artists | Pulse Nigeria

 10. Ayra Starr - 'Rush'

-Ayra Starr is shaped to become one of the female talents set to continue the ascension of Afrobeats.
+At number 10 also is Ayra Starr who is shaped to become one of the female talents set to continue the ascension of Afrobeats.

 Her hit single 'Rush' earned her certification and topped the charts as it displayed her hitmaker status.